sam-hosseini/freelancing-in-finland/README.md

   NewCo Helsinki advisors see many startups in Helsinki who would need software developers.
 By visiting them and introducing yourself, they might be able to connect you with potential Helsinki startups.

-### Startup grant (starttiraha)
+### Apply for startup grant

 **Source of truth**: [TE-services startup grant page](https://www.te-palvelut.fi/te/en/employers/for_entrepreneurs/services_new_entrepreneurs/startup_grant/index.html)

 **What is it?** Startup grant is a program to support you to become an entrepreneur.
-You will receive the monthly payment for 6 months (if you apply once) or 12 months (if you apply for extension as well).
+You will receive the monthly payment for a total of 6 months (if you apply once) or a total of 12 months (if you apply for extension as well).

-**How much?** ~680€ per month, as personal income.
-If your income tax is 25%, for example, you will get 510€.
+**How much?** ~705€ per month, as personal income.
+If your income tax is 25%, for example, you will get ~525€.

 **Steps** for first application: